 When asked about certain experiences that have shaped her design aesthetic and inspiration she states:

-" I grew up in a very athletic family.
-From a very young age I began following my grandfather around at the golf course, to football and basketball games.
-I was taught how to play multiple sports young.
-I was never not playing some kind of sport.
+" From a very young age, I was never not playing some kind of sport.
 For me as an athlete, particularly a collegiate athlete, being dressed in athletic clothing often times more than 'regular clothes' sparked a passion for specific textiles.
 My involvement with running and cycling only magnified this passion.
 My design inspiration often has come from my prior experiences as a litigation attorney, specifically a construction litigation attorney.
 As a construction litigation attorney you are constantly studying architecture, construction materials, and why things are constructed and built a certain way.
 Often times my design inspiration comes from looking at architecture and the lines , patterns, and geometric shapes that are created when different materials are merged together.
 To me, it's fascinating.
-I am continually inspired by bright dramatic colors and patterns created by nature.
+I am continually inspired by bright dramatic colors and patterns created by nature as well.
 I am always designing in my head and thinking of ways I can transcend my visions with activewear textiles."